sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/billing-and-payment.md

 - Creating an object will create new streams to the SPs;

-- Deleting an object will delete associated streams to the SPs;
+- Deleting an object will delete associated streams to the Global Virtual Groups and Global Virtual Group Family;

 - Adjusting the read quota will create/delete/update the associated streams.